Home

 Tuple

-The Tuple parser matches a sequence of interior parsers.
-An empty tuple can be used to represent Epsilon (the empty production).
+The Tuple parser matches a sequence of parsers, with an empty tuple representing Epsilon (the empty production).

 BNF